bbottema/lorem-ipsum-objects/README.txt

 Now, there is a problem, when we try to create a dummy instance of myList.
-To solve this, you need to bind an implementation of the interface to the interface with the ClassBinder?:
+To solve this, you need to bind an implementation of the interface to the interface with the ClassBindings?:

 This can be done by:

-ClassBinder.bind(List.class, ArrayList.class);
+ClassBindings.add(List.class, ArrayList.class);

 By doing this, you can bind every implementation to an interface you want.